Education Program Information

 The Education Preparation Program

-The Education Preparation Program at Southwestern Adventist University provides teacher training in elementary education, intermediate school, and secondary level.
-Students may obtain a Master of Education in Educational Leadership emphasis or Curriculum and Instruction with Reading emphasis.
+The Education Preparation Program at Southwestern Adventist University provides teacher training for elementary education, content area subjects in 7th grade through 12th grade, and K - 12 (music and physical education) certification.
+Students may obtain a Master of Education in Educational Leadership or Curriculum and Instruction with Literacy emphasis.

-The Education program is designed to prepare students for certification with the State of Texas, and thus be qualified to teach in either the public or private sector.
-This preparation is accomplished through a combination of campus and field-based delivery systems.
+The Education program is designed to prepare students for certification in the State of Texas and the North American Division of Seventh-day Adventists.
+Preparation is accomplished through a combination of campus and field-based delivery systems.

-Degrees are awarded by Southwestern Adventist University, while certification is awarded by the State of Texas.
-Therefore, a student may seek certification upon completion of any degree, the completion of a state-approved teacher certification program, and the receipt of a satisfactory score on the TExES examinations.
+Degrees are awarded by Southwestern Adventist University, while certification is awarded by the State of Texas and the North American Division of Seventh-day Adventists.
+A student may seek Texas certification upon completion of a state-approved teacher certification program, and the receipt of a satisfactory score on the TExES examinations.
 To be recommended for certification by Southwestern Adventist University, a minimum of 12 successful semester hours in residence is required.

 The State Board of Educator Certification (SBEC) establishes the teacher certification standards.
 Any change in these standards must be reflected in Southwestern Adventist University's certification requirements; therefore, any modification in the state law affecting our certification requirements takes precedence over statements in the Bulletin.